 A proposal for a new access or to extend and existing access will need to satisfy both planning and highway requirements before it can proceed.
 The following steps should guide you through the necessary procedures.

 If you live on a classified (A, B or C) road, you will need planning permission for a new access to your property, in addition to permission from us as Highway Authority.

 Planning permission is not usually required if the access is onto an unclassified (minor) road.
 It may still be needed if the access forms part of more extensive works or is in a conservation area.

-You should seek advice from your local planning office before proceeding.
+You should seek advice from your local planning office before proceeding with an application.
 If they say that planning permission is not required, make sure you have that decision in writing as it will be necessary to provide this as part of your application.

-Once you have planning permission for the proposed access or, where appropriate, a letter stating it is not needed, you should download the access pack.
+Once you have planning permission for the proposed access or, where appropriate, confirmation stating it is not needed, you should read the following information.

 Refusal of a request for a vehicle crossing

-If planning permission has been granted for an access, then we (as the highway authority) will not refuse a request for the access.
+If planning permission has been granted for an access, then we (as the highway authority) are unlikely to refuse a request for the access.